Transfer learning for vision-based tactile sensing: FEATURE ENGINEERING

 The task of reconstructing the normal force distribution on the surface of the tactile sensor can be formulated as a supervised learning problem, mapping the information obtained from the camera images to the applied force.
 To this purpose, the selection of relevant features is of great importance.
 Similarly, choosing an appropriate representation of the force distribution, that is, the labels of the supervised learning algorithm, is crucial.

-In order to have a flexible representation, suitable to span the force fields generated by multiple objects with arbitrary shapes, the approach discussed in this paper consists of the discretization of the gel's surface in $n$ smaller bins, assigning a force value to each of these.
+In order to have a flexible representation, suitable to span the force fields generated by multiple objects with arbitrary shapes, the approach presented in \cite{sferrazza_sensors} and used in this paper consists of the discretization of the gel's surface in $n$ smaller bins, assigning a force value to each of these.
 The resulting $n$ values for each data point are stacked together in a $n$-dimensional vector, which represents the label in that instance.

 In the special case of the data collected with the automatic procedure described in Section \ref{sec:data_collection}, this vector has a very sparse structure.
-In fact, provided that the surface in contact with the indenter lies entirely inside one bin, the value of the normal force applied by the tip of the needle on the gel's surface is encoded at the vector's component representing the bin that contains the point of application.
+In fact, assuming that the surface in contact with the indenter lies entirely inside one bin, the value of the normal force applied by the tip of the needle on the gel's surface is encoded at the vector's component representing the bin that contains the point of application.
 The remaining vector components are filled with zeros.
 An example of a label vector obtained from the automatic data procedure is shown in Fig. \ref{fig:label_vector}.
+Note that the previous assumption might be violated for indentation cases at the boundaries of the bins.
+In these cases, the representation above approximates the normal force distribution by assigning the entire measured force to the bin containing the indentation center.

 With regard to the input to the force reconstruction model, the images are processed before being fed to the learning architecture for training or prediction.
 Conversely to directly taking the image pixels as features, extracting meaningful information from each image and creating a more compact set of features results in lower data requirements and shorter training times.
 In addition, having features that are likely to be invariant under the same force distribution, when extracted on separate gels with different marker patterns, is highly desirable.
 In this respect, this paper discusses an approach based on dense optical flow \cite{optical_flow_book}.